suncoast-devs/handbook/lessons/cs-how-to-create-and-run-programs/index.md

 code, how to make the code ready to run (known as `compiling`) and finally how to run our code.

+## TL;DR

+Too Long; Didn't Read

+Skip to the end for a short animation of the process in action

 ## Before getting started

 Ensure you have [setup your environment](/lessons/cs-environment-setup)